MurasakiNX/ShogunRaidenBOT_Assets/terms_of_service.md

 ## 5. Changes to the Terms

-We reserve the right to modify these terms of use at any time.
+We reserve the right to modify these terms of service at any time.
 Changes will be posted on this page with an update date.
 By continuing to use the Bot after changes, you agree to the new terms.

 ## 6. Termination